garden-io/garden/docs/contributing/contributing-docs.md

 Instead, change all the relative URLs inside `docs/`, [submit your PR](./README.md#contributing-guidelines), then make a new PR to update these absolute URLs.
 This is to avoid broken links.
 {% endhint %}

-Finally, run `yarn; yarn build; yarn generate-docs` to regenerate the Table of Contents.
+Finally, run `npm run build` to regenerate the Table of Contents.

 ### Absolute URLs vs relative URLs and when to use them